flxsosa/ProgramSearch/AbstractionTODO.md

 - [ ] bias experiment
 - [ ] learning an actual comparator on vectors?

-- [ ] fix hacky rewrites - can recurse if necessary
+- [ ] fix hacky rewrites - can recurse if necessary - ASK ARMANDO
-- [ ] fix hacky mutations?
+- [ ] fix hacky mutations? - seem to be fine idk
-- [ ] triplet loss on spec?
+- [ ] triplet loss with spec?

 #####